-What makes this hard to believe is that Jerry Hicks has just explained that, in Abraham Hicks’ world, they do not have words, reading or hearing.
+What makes this hard to believe is that Jerry Hicks has just explained that, in Abraham Hicks’s world, they do not have words, reading or hearing.
 They communicate by a sort of ESP.

 Esther says that Abraham delivers “blocks of thought” in her head, not words or sentences.
 They didn’t even know the mechanics of a typewriter or the features on the keyboard, so how did they decide to “write a book together” or even care about writing one?

-The next phase in the birth of the law of attraction is even more inexplicable.
+The next phase in the birth of the law of attraction is even more confusing.

 Esther tells a story in which she and Jerry are nearly crushed by trucks on a highway.
-Abraham (now seizing her voice) orders Jerry to “take the next exit.”
+Abraham (now seizing Esther’s voice) orders Jerry to “take the next exit.”

 Jerry’s First Talk With Abraham